Paeonians: Culture

-Coins of Patraus, king of Paeonia in c.
-335–315 BCE.

-Politics

-The Paeonians included several independent tribes, all later united under the rule of a single king to form the Kingdom of Paeonia.

 Religion

 They worshipped the Sun in the form of a small round disk fixed on the top of a pole.

 They adopted the cult of Dionysus, known amongst them as Dyalus or Dryalus, and Herodotus mentions that the Thracian and Paeonian women offered sacrifice to Queen Artemis (probably Bendis).

 Manners and customs

-Little is known of their manners and customs.

-Drink

 They drank barley beer and various decoctions made from plants and herbs.

-Women

 The women were famous for their industry.
 In this connection Herodotus tells the story that Darius, having seen at Sardis a beautiful Paeonian woman carrying a pitcher on her head, leading a horse to drink, and spinning flax, all at the same time, inquired who she was.
 Having been informed that she was a Paeonian, he sent instructions to Megabazus, commander in Thrace, to deport two tribes of the nation without delay to Asia.
 An inscription, discovered in 1877 at Olympia on the base of a statue, states that it was set up by the community of the Paeonians in honor of their king and founder Dropion.
 Another king, whose name appears as Lyppeius on a fragment of an inscription found at Athens relating to a treaty of alliance, is no doubt identical with the Lycceius or Lycpeius of Paeonian coins.